 United Services College, Westward Ho!
 Devon.

-1882: After being sent to England to receive his education he returned to India and took a job as a journalist on the “Civil and Military Gazette” newspaper in Lahore.
+1882: After being sent to England to receive his education Kipling returns to India and takes a job as a journalist on the “Civil and Military Gazette” newspaper in Lahore.

-1886: “Departmental Ditties was published in his newspaper.
-He also began to write for the Gazette’s sister paper the “Pioneer” in Allahabad.
+1886: “Departmental Ditties” is published in his newspaper.
+He also begins to write for the Gazette’s sister paper the “Pioneer” in Allahabad.

-1889: Rudyard Kipling returned to England hoping to repeat the literary success that he had achieved already in India.
+1889: Rudyard Kipling returns to England hoping to repeat the literary success that he has achieved already in India.

-1890: His first novel “Light that Failed” was not well received.
+1890: His first novel “Light that Failed” is not well received.

 1892: “Barrack Room Ballads” did achieve success.
-Set out on a world trip on his honeymoon with his new wife and then returned to her home town of Brattleboro in Vermont with the intention of settling there.
+He marries Carrie (Caroline) Balestier the sister of his American friend and writer Wolcott Balestier.
+They set out on a world trip on their honeymoon and then return to her home town of Brattleboro in Vermont with the intention of settling there.

-1894: “The Jungle Book”, written in America, established his fame in England, but still many English people found his poetry distasteful as it smacked of jingoism.
+1894: “The Jungle Book”, written in America, establishes his fame in England, but still many English people find his poetry distasteful as it smacked of jingoism.

-1896: After quarreling with Carrie’s brother the Kiplings came to settle in England.
+1896: After quarreling with Carrie’s brother the Kiplings come back to settle in England.

-1897: Moved to the Grange in Rottingdean in Sussex.
+1897: Kipling moves to the Grange in Rottingdean in Sussex.

 1899: Death of his daughter Josephine on a visit to the United States.

-1902: Bought house called Bateman’s at Burwash, Sussex, which was his home until his death.
+1902: The Kipling’s buy a house called Bateman’s at Burwash, Sussex, which was to be his home until his death.

 1906: Publication of “Puck of Pook’s Hill”.

-1907: Rudyard Kipling awarded the Nobel Prize for Literature.
+1907: Kipling is awarded the Nobel Prize for Literature.

-1914: The War Propaganda Bureau arranged for Kipling to make a visit to Britain’s army camps to increase morale.
+1914: The War Propaganda Bureau arranges for Kipling to make a visit to Britain’s army camps to increase morale.

-1915: The Kiplings, who had tried to warn the nation to be prepared for the First World War lost their son John fighting with the Irish Guards in the Battle of Loos at the age of eighteen.
-Kipling visited the Western Front himself and wrote about his experiences in “France at War.”
-He was also commissioned to write a pamphlet on the Royal Navy called “The Fringes of the Fleet”.
+1915: The Kiplings, who had tried to warn the nation to be prepared for the First World War lose their son John fighting with the Irish Guards in the Battle of Loos in France at the age of eighteen.
+Kipling visits the Western Front himself and writes about his experiences in “France at War.”
+He is also commissioned to write a pamphlet on the Royal Navy called “The Fringes of the Fleet”.

-1920’s/30’s: Much of his later writings have been described as proto-modernist and his popularity fell further out of favour with English readers in general.
+1920’s/30’s: Much of his later writings have been described as proto-modernist and his popularity falls further out of favour with English readers in general.

 1886: “Departmental Ditties”.